chromium/hterm/doc/embed.md

 ### Framework initialization

 Before using hterm, you'll need to initialize the underlying libdot framework.
-You do this by calling `lib.init` and passing it your initialization callback.
+You do this by calling `lib.init()` and waiting it for it to finish before calling your own initialization function.

 ```js
 function setupHterm() {